repnz/auto-makefile/README.md

 Generic Makefile template with a good directory structure.

-What I hate about makefiles is that every example out there shows a decleration of all the files and dependencies in the Makefile, so the Makefile is project dependent and needs to be changed every time dependencies between files change.
+What I hate about makefiles is that every example out there shows a declaration of all the files and dependencies in the Makefile, so the Makefile is project dependent and needs to be changed every time dependencies between files change.